Charlotte Harland Scott: Career

 Professionally, Scott has worked in the fields of economic development policy, social development policy and NGOs for more than twenty years.
 She headed the team which created and launched the Zambian Public Welfare Assistance Scheme, a social protection and poverty alleviation government program.
 It was an early forerunner of the present-day conditional cash transfers (also called social cash transfers), which makes welfare programs conditional based upon the receivers' actions.
 In 2014, two years after Scott left the program, her Zambian cash transfer program was named UNICEF's best global research program.

 Scott served as the Chief of Social Policy and Economic Analysis, Planning, Monitoring & Evaluation for UNICEF's Zambian branch for five years from 2007 until 2012.
 She worked in nearly every district in Zambia in that position.
 She stepped down for her position at UNICEF in 2011 when her husband was appointed Vice-President of Zambia by President Sata.
 United Nations regulations required that employees whose spouses attain high political office either step down from their job or taking another position with the United Nations in another country.
 She chose to leave her post.

 By 2013, Scott had been appointed a Visiting Fellow of the Institute of Development Studies (IDS) at the University of Sussex.
-She has publicly spoken out on a variety of societal issues affecting Zambia, including children's right, gender discrimination, violence against women, and women's access to education.
+She has publicly spoken out on a variety of societal issues affecting Zambia, including children's rights, gender discrimination, violence against women, and women's access to education.

 Sata died in office on 28 October 2014.
 Vice-President Guy Scott succeeded Sata as the acting President of Zambia until a by-election could be held 90 days after Sata's death.
 The events made Charlotte Scott the First Lady of Zambia during this time.
 The couple became the country's first white President and First Lady.
 Despite their new positions, the Scotts did not move into Government House, the residence of the country's president.
 Guy Scott was barred by law from running for the remainder of Sata's unexpired presidential term because the Constitution of Zambia banned presidential candidates whose parents were not born in Zambia.
 His parents had immigrated to present-day Zambia from England and Scotland in the United Kingdom.
 Charlotte Scott left the position of First Lady on 26 January 2015 and was succeeded by Esther Lungu.